iterate-ch/docs/protocols/smb.md

 ```

 ### Authentication
 Username and password must be provided for authentication using NTLM.
-The optional domain name defaults to `WORKGROUP` and can be customized as part of the username in the format `username@domain` in the _Username_ input field when adding a bookmark.
+The optional domain name defaults to `WORKGROUP` and can be customized as part of the username in the format `REALM\username` in the _Username_ input field when adding a bookmark.
+Depending on the server setup this can be
+- `COMPUTERNAME\username`
+- `NETBIOSDOMAINNAME\username`

+#### Guest Login
+To login as a guest select _Anonymous_ in the bookmark configuration or login prompt.

 ### Share Name
 To connect to a specific share, you can configure a _Path_ in the bookmark.
 When omitted an attempt is made to list all available shares from the server.
 On failure retrieving share names from the server, a prompt is displayed to enter the share name when connecting.